csc-training/hip-programming/hipfort/hiprand/README.md

 ```
 In this case there is no need for transfering the arrays with the random numbers to the CPU.
 Only the result of the counting needs to be transferd to CPU.
 Note that an additional variable is needed to store the GPU result (could be `inside_d.cpp`).
-The actual kernel and wrapper are found in the [hip_kernels.cpp](hip_kernels.cpp), but an interface is needed in the main fortran code.
+The actual kernel and wrapper are found in the [hip_kernels.cpp](hip_kernels.cpp), but an interface is needed in the main fortran code to be able to call it.

 For more examples of usage of HIPFORT and libraries please check also the [HIPFORT repository](https://github.com/ROCmSoftwarePlatform/hipfort/tree/develop/test).